WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 <details>
   <summary>
-    For a full list of the browsers built in elements and the classes you have to extend from, see here:
+    For a full list of the browsers _built-in_ elements and the classes you have to extend from, see here:
   </summary>

 | Element      | Tag Name       | Class to extend from                                                                                |